yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     GO
     ```

-4. Refresh SQL Server Management Studio.
+4. Refresh SQL Server Management Studio if necessary.
 Find SQL Server Agent in the left-nav.
 If the agent is stopped, right-click it and choose **Start**, then **Yes** at the confirmation prompt.

     ![A screenshot showing how to start the SQL Server Agent in SQL Server Management Studio.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/sql-agent-start.png "Start SQL Server Agent")